LiamBindle/MQTT-C/README.md

     $ ./tests [address [port]]
 ```
 Note that the \c address and \c port arguments are both optional to specify the location of the
-MQTT broker to use for the tests.
+MQTT broker that is to be used for the tests.
 If no \c address is given then the
 [Mosquitto MQTT Test Server](https://test.mosquitto.org/) will be used.
 If no \c port is given,
 port 1883 will be used.